 When you retire if the capital value of your pension benefits totals more than the HMRC's limit, you may get a tax charge.
 Your annual benefit statement includes the latest update on how much of your lifetime allowance you have reached by the most recent 31 March.

 Reductions and restrictions in pay

 You may be able to protect your pension if you had a reduction or restriction in your pay, even if it happened some time ago.
-If the reason why you had a reduction or restriction in pay meets the conditions for the protection, you can make an application right up to 1 month before you leave or retire from the scheme.
+If the reason why you had a reduction or restriction in pay meets the conditions for the protection, you can make an application right up to one month before you leave or retire from the scheme.